Winifred Bonfils: Career

-Bonfils wrote for William Randolph Hearst's news syndicate as Winifred Black, and for the San Francisco Examiner as Annie Laurie.
+Bonfils, as Winifred Black and as Annie Laurie, wrote celebrity and sensational articles, the kind sought after by William Randolph Hearst's news syndicate, and for the San Francisco Examiner.
 She was one of the most prominent "sob sisters", a label given female reporters who wrote human interest stories.
+Her stories often contained baseless statistics and lurid headlines especially with regard to drug use.
 Her first husband was Orlow Black, and her second was publisher Charles Bonfils.

 After writing to the Chicago Tribune, in 1890 she found work at the San Francisco Examiner.
 She was a reporter, telegraph editor, Sunday editor, assistant city editor, special writer.
 She investigated the leper settlement in Molokai, Hawaii, in 1892.
 She raised funds for founding several charities.
 She investigated the public hospitals in San Francisco and those inaugurating many reforms.
 She helped found Junior Republic for Boys in New York.
 She conducted California Children's Excursion to World's Fair in Chicago.
 She managed hospitals and relief work for Galveston flood victims.
 She organized and managed the national and international fight against narcotic evil.

 She is famous for staging a fainting on the street to test emergency services in San Francisco, a form of stunt reporting that resulted in a major scandal and institution of the ambulance service.
 In 1900, she dressed as a boy and was the first reporter on the line at the Galveston hurricane of 1900.
 She delivered an exclusive and Hearst sent relief supplies by train.

 She covered the 1906 San Francisco earthquake and had a front row seat at the murder trial of Harry Thaw in 1907.
 Her coverage of the trial and descriptions of Thaw's wife Evelyn Nesbit earned her the label of "sob sister".

 She reported from Europe during the First World War, later becoming a columnist.

 She wrote a biography of Phoebe Apperson Hearst, The Life and Personality of Phoebe Apperson Hearst.

 The name "Annie Laurie" was a tribute to her contemporary Nellie Bly.

 She was the author of "The Little Boy Who Lived on the Hill" (1895), about her son who drowned at Carmel in 1926, and "Roses and Rain".